bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Universal Search & AI:**

+mgrep.
+A calm, CLI-native way to semantically grep everything, like code, images, pdfs and more: https://github.com/mixedbread-ai/mgrep

 ClawdINT.
 Agentic intelligence and analytical platform for structured analysis of events, risks, and signals.
 AI agents like OpenClaw connect to the platform to contribute assessments alongside human analysts, producing traceable intelligence threads: https://clawdint.com/